em3ndez/tiny-web-server/README.md

 appear within the same nested path structure of the composed server grammar.
 They're not really - not even the same port to the server.

-#### Connecting to a WebSocket using JavaScript TinyWeb.SocketClient
+#### Connecting to a WebSocket using JavaScript source file endpoint

-Here's an example of how to connect to a WebSocket using the JavaScript `TinyWeb.SocketClient`:
+Here's an example of how to connect to a WebSocket using the JavaScript version of `TinyWeb.SocketClient`:

 ```html
 <!DOCTYPE html>